-Dr. Guild currently serves on various committees, including CT Operations, Radiology User Group, Radimetrics Dose Tracking Software governance, and is the chair of the Radiation Protocol Committee for Interventional Fluoroscopy.
+Dr. Guild currently serves on various committees, including CT Operations, Radiology User Group, the UT Southwestern Institutional Review Board, and he chairs the Radiation Protocol Committee for Interventional Fluoroscopy.
 He has professional affiliations with the American Association of Physicists in Medicine, where he is a member of the Alliance for Quality Computed Tomography.
 He also is a Diplomate of the American Board of Radiology, with certification in Diagnostic Medical Physics.

 - Harvey Mudd College (1990), Physics